Armenia protests: What happens next?

 Meanwhile, Armenians have seen their country, once the poster child for democratization following the collapse of the Soviet Union, stagnate in the hands of an entrenched oligarchy while many citizens choose to leave, Broers said.

-"Serzh Sargsyan has come out as a politician who was not really leading Armenia anywhere it needed to go," Broers said, adding that Sargsyan deserved credit for standing down rather using violence to try to cling to power.
+"Serzh Sargsyan has come out as a politician who was not really leading Armenia anywhere it needed to go," Broers said, adding that Sargsyan deserved credit for standing down rather than using violence to try to cling to power.

-Who is leading the opposition?
+Who is Pashinyan?

-Pashinyan, of the opposition Civil Contract party, has headed the recent protests.
-He cuts a rebellious figure, with images showing him rallying the crowds while dressed in camouflage and with a bandaged hand, reportedly injured on barbed wire last week.
+Pashinyan, who has headed the recent protests, is the leader of the opposition Civil Contract party and a former journalist.
+He cuts a rebellious figure, with images showing him rallying the crowds last month while dressed in camouflage and with a bandaged hand, reportedly injured on barbed wire.

+He has called for a campaign of civil disobedience but has insisted it should remain peaceful.

-He was arrested over the weekend -- shortly after highly anticipated talks with Sargsyan broke down, with the prime minister walking out -- but was released Monday before the announcement that Sargsyan would resign.
+Pashinyan was briefly arrested last month amid the upheaval but was released just before the April 23 announcement that Sargsyan would resign.

-Pashinyan and Karapetyan were due to meet Wednesday but the talks were called off by the acting prime minister the night before.
-Street protests resumed amid frustration over the political deadlock.

-Speaking at a rally in Yerevan on Wednesday night, Pashinyan -- who's long been in opposition -- called for the "unconditional capitulation" of the ruling party, according to Radio Free Europe/Radio Liberty.

 Small, focused protests have been increasing in Armenia in recent years, supported by young people who have no memory of the Soviet era, Broers said.
 He doesn't ascribe sole credit to Pashinyan for the latest protests, but said the opposition figure "has been very successful in harnessing that desire and that energy for change."